go140point6/evernode-uptimerobot-monitor/README.md

 # evernode-uptimerobot-monitor
 ### Monitor Evernode status with Uptime Robot

+### This version is a failure, seems to work in testing but doesn't in practice.
+Do not use.

 #### Second version - monitor ports from centralized server
 - Monitor all of your evernode hosts from a single centralized server.
 - Creates a dummy service listening on user-defined port for each evernode monitored.